GyorgyFerenc/Minecraft-Random-Events/documentation/Markdown/controller/RandomEventController.md

 Tracking the events is done by using a priority queue where the events are sorted ascendingly by the it's endtime.
 Meaning the ones which end faster will be on top.
 This is achieved by two helper class the RandomEventWrapper which wraps the event for easier use.
 The other one is the RandomEventComparator which used to configure the priority queue see: [PriorityQueue](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/PriorityQueue.html), [Comparator](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/Comparator.html).

+There is a state machine for the generator.
+It keeps track if random events should be generated or not.

 [Source file](../../../src/main/java/antisocialgang/randomevents/controller/RandomEventController.java)